-And then, late afternoon on day two, mystery solved — spotted a male (very much alive) in the high grass just off the porch, plucking seeds from the puffy tendrils.
-For some reason the Buntings favor this small swath of grass.
+And then, late afternoon on day two, mystery solved — spotted a male (very much alive) in the high grass just off the porch, plucking seeds from the puffy spikes.
+For some reason our local Buntings favor this small swath of grass.
 And sadly they see in this particular window’s reflection a shortcut back to the north woods.

 We took a look ourselves, and sure enough, with the window opened to a certain angle, the route does look rather appealing.
 Too bad it’s just a reflection!

 So now we’re keeping that window either closed tight or open all the way, thus changing the angle, frustrating that deadly illusion.